arhuzaifa/Decentralized-marketplace/README.md

 - **Selection Process:** Job posters can finalize a seller by selecting the one with the most feasible bid.
 - **Service Provider Search:** Users can search for service providers based on specific categories and request services from them.

+## Usage

+1. Create an account on the platform.
+2. Add a job posting or search for service providers.
+3. Bid on job postings or respond to service requests.
+4. Finalize the job by selecting a seller with the most feasible bid.

 ## Technologies Used

 - React